devika-be/Data-Science-and-Machine-Learning-Projects/README.md

      pseudoinverse method.
 The workflow also includes feature engineering, random search, and k-fold cross-validation for optimal performance tuning.

    - **Results:** The initial model using Ridge Regression without feature engineering achieved a 10-fold R² score of 0.56.
 After applying feature engineering techniques, the R² score improved significantly to
      0.778, indicating a 38.75% improvement in model performance.
-Lasso Regression was used to analyze feature importance post-enhancement.
+Lasso Regression was used to analyze the importance of features post-enhancement.